NoBrainerORM/nobrainer.io/docs/dirty_tracking.md

 the in memory model instance.

-When a field was not previously set, and then set to `nil`, NoBrainer will report changes even though the value to be read has technically changed.
+When a field was not previously set, and then set to `nil`, NoBrainer will report changes even though the value to be read has technically not changed.

 NoBrainer uses dirty tracking to do efficient model updates.
 Only the attributes that changed are sent to the database.
-Read more about this behavior in the [Persistence](/docs/persistence) section and its quirks.